gbswanson/Simple-Shell/README.md

 Simple-Shell
 ============

 This shell runs on UN*X operating systems and has redirection, pipelinig, and background capabilities.
 The shell was made to be robust and avoid crashing above all else.
+CTRL-D, CTRL-C, and exit all quit the shell.